 Having said that, Raven Tools is just too similar to SEMrush in terms of features and between the two, I find SEMrush more reliable and cost-efficient (the PRO plan on Raven costs $99/month).
 But for some reason, if you’re not happy with SEMrush, you could try Raven Tools.

-Serpstat has been yet another go-to tool for me for keyword research and competition analysis in 2018.
+Serpstat is yet another go-to tool for me when it comes keyword research and competition analysis.

 Serpstat allows you to do organic keyword tracking, spy on your competitor’s keywords, perform SEO site audits, PPC analysis, and much more.